In the world of recycling, there are several terms that can be difficult to break down (much like certain types of plastic).

 Biodegradable products may not be compostable, but they are still valuable to the environment.
 They may not be giving as much back to the earth, but at least they are taking up less space in landfills.

-Your Knowledge of Biodegradability Can Make the World More Sustainable
+Your Knowledge Can Make the World More Sustainable

 If you want to reduce the amount of waste that rots for decades in a landfill, the first step is to buy eco-friendly goods and products that are biodegradable (preferably compostable, too).
 Here are a few examples of sustainable products from Public Goods (completely biodegradable and compostable, including the packaging):